 A Global Element is a reusable object containing parameters that any number of elements in a flow can share.
-You typically reference a global element from Anypoint Connectors in your Mule app project.
+You typically reference a global element from connectors and components (such as filters) in your Mule project.

 Use the global element to apply configuration details to multiple local elements in flows.
 Create one global element that details your connection, configuration or transport details.
 Simply reference the global element from any flow element that should use those same parameters.
 That way you can ensure consistency across flow elements.